pielas/ror-sandbox/README.md

 1. By default, the state of Elasticsearch and Kibana is preserved for the next run.
 If you want to clean it, execute `./clean_all.sh`.

 ## Configuration
 For most purposes, it should be enough to change only files under the `conf` directory to adapt the sandbox to specific needs.
-Base sandbox settings such as Elasticsearch and Kibana version, plugins location can be changed in `env_configuration` file.
-This directory also contains configuration files used directly by Elasticsearch and Kibana services run in containers.
+Base sandbox settings such as Elasticsearch and Kibana version or plugins location can be changed in `env_configuration` file.
+This directory also contains configuration files mounted directly to Elasticsearch and Kibana services run in containers.
 If you want to change any service configuration file which isn't present under the `conf` directory, you have to add it's mounting manually to `dc-internals/docker-compose.yml`.
 Description of Docker volumes and how to handle mounts can be found [here](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3).

 Here's description of each file under `conf` directory:
 * `conf/`